Feeding Support That Builds Confidence at Mealtimes

 During infancy, babies can show signs of feeding issues by refusing bottles or the breast, difficulty holding liquids in their mouth, swallowing difficulties, and/or gagging, coughing, and choking.
 As they get older and start to experiment with different foods, children might show difficulties in self-feeding, chewing, holding food in their mouth, or holding utensils and cups.
 Children can show behaviors around mealtimes, eat few varieties of foods, show slow physical growth, and/or weight gain.
 Some children might experience aversions to different types of textures or foods and only have very few preferred foods.

 If you would like one of our therapists to evaluate your child for feeding therapy, please speak to your child’s pediatrician for a referral.
-Once our office receives this referral, we can get your child on the path to happier and safer mealtimes.
+Once our office receives this referral, we can get your child on the path to building confidence around mealtimes.

 If mealtimes are a concern, we can help!
 Call LEAPS Therapy Clinic at (205) 884-7621 today to learn how our feeding therapy services can support your child.